joshkwka/joshkwka.github.io/src/app/projects/project-info/SFU-research.md

 1. **Figure 1**: Architecture of the OPC UA integration.
 2. **Figure 2**: Sample SCADA dashboard visualizing sensor trends.
 3. **Figure 3**: Serial communication diagram between Arduino and Raspberry Pi.

----

-This project demonstrated the potential of Industry 4.0 technologies to revolutionize industrial automation by enhancing data accessibility, visualization, and operational efficiency.